Are you a speech-language pathologist or other medical professional? Want to know more about intensive aphasia treatment at our facility?

 What's the deal with intensive aphasia therapy?

 Intensive aphasia treatment has actually been around since WWII, when returning soldiers received therapy at VA Centers partnered with universities for their head injuries.
 Interest in intensive treatment methods remained as the services dwindled, and there was a resurgence in the 1970s of research interest in intensive treatment.
 An important meta-analysis was published by Robey in 1998 showing that across 55 studies, more therapy produced better outcomes in aphasia.

 Why aren't there more centers who do intensive aphasia treatment if it's so important?

 It is incredibly costly to conduct full-time, year-round intensive aphasia treatment.
-Our facility includes waterfront condos, 1:1 therapy time 4 out of 5 hours per day, and includes lunch and OT.
-Each client receives a final report and a step-by-step home program that is tailored to the individual–it’s not the same recommendations for each person.
+Each client receives a final report and a step-by-step home program that is tailored to the individual–it's not the same recommendations for each person.
 Additionally, families looking for intensive aphasia treatment want an expert in aphasia with proven results.

 Who should I refer?